rmjarvis/TreeCorr/docs/cov.rst

 ====================

-In addition to calculating the correlation function, TreeCorr can also estimate the variance of the measured values or even the covariance matrix.
+In addition to calculating the correlation function, TreeCorr can also estimate the variance of the resulting array of values, or even the covariance matrix.

 This simplest estimate of the variance involves propagating the shot noise of the individual measurements into the final results.
 For shear (G) mesurements, this includes the so-called "shape noise".
 For scalar (K) measurements, this includes the point variance of the k values.
-This variance estimate is the default if you don't specify something different, and it will be recorded as **varxi** for most types of correlations.
-For GG, there are two quantities, **varxip** and **varxim**, which give the variance of **xip** and **xim** respectively.
+For count (N) measurements, it comes from the Poisson statistics of counting.
+This variance estimate is the default if you don't specify something different, and it will be recorded as ``varxi`` for most types of correlations.
+For GG, there are two quantities, ``varxip`` and ``varxim``, which give the variance of ``xip`` and ``xim`` respectively.

 However, this kind of variance estimate does not capture the sample variance.